mariam138/syncora_drf/README.md

 ##### Task

 The Task model has a many-to-one relationship with the *Profile* model, allowing a user to create several tasks.
-This many-to-one relationship is formed by the `owner` field, which is also set as the primary key of the model.
+This many-to-one relationship is formed by the `owner` field.
 A `title` field is provided to quickly name the task, and a `due_date` field also.
 Then the user can choose a `priority` for their task, choosing from: *low*, *medium* and *high*.
 A `category` can also be chosen for the task for further organisation.
 An optional `description` field is provided to allow the user to add any extra notes if desired.
 Finally, a `completed` field is provided.
 This is a **BooleanField** which will render as a checkbox, initially set to **False** indicating that the task is not completed.

 ##### Event